This guide explains how you can manage your website using its built-in content management system (CMS).

 Then, just fill in the required fields to create your account, and log in.

 Now, your content management system should look just like your website — except there’s a toolbar with two browser-like tabs labeled Pages and Collections, plus a series of icons.
-I'll explain all that below.
+We'll explain all that below.

 For now, take a moment to bookmark this page so you can easily return to it later.
 In most browsers, you can bookmark a page by holding Command/Control + B.